David Poe Jr.: Biography

-After the birth of their second son Edgar on January 19, 1809, the family ran low on money.
+After the birth of their second son Edgar Allan Poe on January 19, 1809, the family ran low on money.
 An ill-tempered alcoholic for much of his adult life, David Jr. abandoned the stage and his family some time before July 1809, disappearing from historical record.
 In David's absence, Eliza gave birth to a daughter in December 1810, but the true paternity of Rosalie Poe remains uncertain.
 Edgar Allan Poe, however, clearly names Rosalie Poe as his sister and the daughter of David Poe Jr.

 In an 1835 letter from Edgar Allan Poe, he wrote, "My father David died in the second year of my age, and when my sister Rosalie was an infant in arms".
 According to author Susan Talley Weiss, Poe died on December 11, 1811, only three days after Eliza's death.

 After Eliza's death in 1811, the three children were split up.
-Henry lived with his paternal grandparents in Baltimore, Edgar was fostered by John and Frances Allan in Richmond, and Rosalie was adopted by William and Jane Scott Mackenzie, also in Richmond.
+Henry lived with his paternal grandparents in Baltimore, Edgar was fostered by John and Frances Allan in Richmond, Virginia, and Rosalie was adopted by William and Jane Scott Mackenzie, also in Richmond.